ketanpandhare/Hacker-Earth-Machine-Learning-Problems/IndiaHacks 2017/Predict the Segment - Hotstar/README.md

 ## IndiaHacks 2017
-This repository contains Python script.
+This repository contains Python script and sample submission file.
 The code is build using spyder software.
+The name of solution code file is hotstar.py.
+The  	sample_submission.csv file contain output result obtained after running hotstar.py script.
+To download dataset for this problem click on Download dataset option at the end of this file.